ClodaghMurphy/MachineLearningandStatistics/Project2020/README.md

 It used for specifying what python packages (and versions) are required to run this project.
 To install your packages using requirements.txt:

-* Open a terminal or command prompt<br>
+    - Open a terminal or command prompt<br>
-* Navigate to the folder with requirements.txt<br>
+    - Navigate to the folder with requirements.txt<br>
-* run: pip install -r requirements.txt<br>
+    - run: pip install -r requirements.txt<br>
-* Installation of dependencies is complete.<br>
+    - Installation of dependencies is complete.<br>
 *

-## Z. Description of the Project
-Create a web service that uses machine learning to make predictions based on the data set powerproduction.

-Produce a model that accurately predicts wind turbine power output from wind speed values, as in the data set.
-Develop a web service that will respond with predicted power values based on speed values sent as HTTP requests.

 ## Z. Instructions for downloading this repository
 Log on to GitHub and search for user ClodaghMurphy, the repository is entitled MachineLearningandStatistics.<br>